zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 * `A` is the type of the function parameter
 * `B` type of the result when function succeeds

-Middleware is simply a function that takes one Http as a parameter and returns another Http,
+A middleware is simply a function that takes one Http as a parameter and returns another Http,

 ```Http => Http```